Primary

 First perform a chin tuck (pull chin back), then while maintaining the tuck, look up slightly to extend.
 The key is keeping the chin tucked as you extend—don't let the head jut forward.

-Want Cervical Retraction Extension in your program?
+See where Cervical Retraction Extension fits in your weekly plan

 Sit or stand with good posture.